MikeWangHL/week2-data-AI-ML-mikewang/README.md

 - Model training
 - Model evaluation

-I also gained experience using Google Colab and GitHub for managing machine learning projects.
+I also learned that model performance depends heavily on data preparation, and that handling missing values correctly is an important part of the machine learning workflow.

 ## Future Improvement